dirigible-io/dirigible-io.github.io/help/setup_docker.md

 1. Pull the already built container from *Docker Hub*.

-> docker pull dirigiblelabs/dirigible-trial
+> docker pull dirigiblelabs/dirigible-tomcat:latest

 2. Start the container.

-> docker run -p 8888:8080 dirigiblelabs/dirigible-trial <&- &
+> docker run -p 8888:8080 dirigiblelabs/dirigible-tomcat:latest <&- &

 3. Open a web browser and go to:

 > http://localhost:8888/

-Tomcat Image
----

-The same steps can be performed for the standard Tomcat image *dirigible-tomcat*.
 The default user name and password are *dirigible/dirigible*.

 Contribution
 ---